 “I love how the Mastery Transcript is a living document that can really reflect your full high school career,” said a graduating senior at Gibson Ek High School who was one of the first students to use the new transcript for college admissions.

 The college application process was not without stress for her, but she was grateful for the Mastery Transcript and its role in helping her get into a college that would be a good fit for her.
-She will head off to a top California college in the fall of 2020, with deep experience from high school internships (including at an organization specializing in sponsoring local events) and an ongoing interest in work that has a higher purpose.
+She will head off to Harvey Mudd College in the fall of 2020, with deep experience from high school internships (including at an organization specializing in sponsoring local events) and an ongoing interest in work that has a higher purpose.

 “The Mastery Transcript was part of a culture that is really cultivated at our school, where students are encouraged to develop and express their own interests.
 There was also a heavy emphasis on real-world learning, and I enjoyed being able to grow my projects in ways that go beyond myself and are bigger and more beneficial to the wider community.”